josesantos25/Virtual-Scientists/README.md

 #### \[2025-04]

-1. We release Virtual Scientists 2.0 at https://github.com/RenqiChen/Virtual-Scientists-v2.
+1. We release a more powerful version, [Virtual Scientists 2.0](https://github.com/RenqiChen/Virtual-Scientists-v2).

 #### \[2025-02]